-Temporary Body Art Establishments - This link provides important information regarding Tattooing and Body Piercing at Festivals and Other Events.
+Temporary Body Art Establishments - Please view Tattooing and Body Piercing at Festivals and Other Events for important information.

 Whom Should I Contact to Obtain a License?

 Establishment licenses are issued by the county Health Department or DSPS if the county Health Department does not perform inspections.
-Contact numbers for county Health Departments which perform inspections can be found on our web page at DSPS Tattoo and Body Art.
-Applications and other information can also be found on this web page.
+Contact numbers for county Health Departments which perform inspections can be found on Office Numbers.
 If your county does not perform body art establishment inspections, please contact DSPS at (608) 266-2112.

-Review the Agent County/City Health Departments.
+Review the Body Art Agent & Non Agent List.
 If your establishment(s) will be located in one of the City/Counties listed, contact the agent in that county for the application instructions-DO NOT submit an application to the Department of Safety and Professional Services.

 Submit completed application (Form #3174) and applicable fee(s).

-Schedule Pre-Licensing Inspection: Once you receive notification that your application has been received, contact the Department of Safety and Professional Services at (608) 266-2112 or visit: www.dsps.wi.gov to schedule the inspection.
+Once your application has been received and processed, a DSPS Inspector will contact you to schedule a Pre-Licensing inspection.
 During the inspection, the Inspector will share with you the applicable code requirements that your establishment must meet.

 - Procedural area hand wash sink(s) with hot and cold water under pressure